iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 ## Reproduce

-Imagine you're just cloning the <abbr>repository</abbr> created so far, in another computer.
+Imagine you're cloning the <abbr>repository</abbr> created so far, in another computer.
 It's extremely easy for anyone to reproduce the result end-to-end, by using `dvc repro`.